Spider Control Services

 Closeup of a spider wrapping its prey in a web.

-Behavior and Diet
+Spider Behavior and Diet

-Most spiders prefer dark, damp areas places like basements, garages, or outdoor piles of wood and brush.
+Most spiders prefer dark, damp places like basements, garages, or outdoor piles of wood and brush.
 They build webs in shaded places like cracks, corners, and window and door frames.
 Most spiders remain close to their webs to monitor for prey but may also seek shelter or hiding places nearby.

 Spiders are carnivorous, and mostly only eat living or very recently killed prey.
 Their usual food source is insects.
 All spiders have spinneret glands and the ability to create webbing, but not all spiders build webs.
 Most spiders hunt by catching prey in their webs, but some spider species use their venom and natural agility to hunt instead.

-Reproduction and Life Cycle
+Spider Reproduction and Life Cycle

 Specific reproductive and life cycle details depend largely on species.
 Once fertilized, many females can lay up to 3,000 eggs in one or more silken egg sacs during a single reproductive cycle.
 Newly hatched spiders, or “spiderlings,” look like smaller versions of the adult spider.